progmaticltd/homebox/docs/email-access-monitoring.md

   blacklist_malus: 255        # Malus to apply when an IP or country is blacklisted.
 Max value is 255
   warning_score: 40           # Score threshold to generate a warning
   denied_score: 120           # Score threshold to deny a connection
+  display_score: false        # # Should we display the scores in the alerts ?
+                              # It is more informative for development
+                              # but it might be confusing for new users
   time:                       # Standard time range you are normally checking your emails.
     zone: auto                # The timezone to consider when checking the access time.
     start: 8                  # start-end:  the more you are outside this range, the more malus points